-Poison Ivy, Poison Oak, Poison Sumac are common plants throughout the United States.
+Poison ivy, poison oak and poison sumac are common plants throughout the United States.
 The reactions from these poisonous plants in humans can range from none to severe.
-The questions of if pets can get poison ivy and spread these types of plant rashes to their human family are common.
-Here are resources and tips about poison ivy, oak and sumac and keeping pets and people safe.
+In fact, even pets can get poison ivy and spread these types of plant rashes to their human family.
+Here are some resources and tips about poison ivy, oak and sumac to help keep everyone in the family safe and sound!

 Dogs and cats do not appear to be sensitive to the effects of urushiol, the allergenic oil found in these plants.
 The hair coat on these pets provides protection from getting poison ivy as well.
-While that is the good news.
-The bad news is that pets can transmit the urushiol on their hair coats.
-Learn more about this resistant plant oil called Urushiol found in poison ivy, oak and sumac.
+While that is the good news, the bad news is that pets can indeed transmit the urushiol on their hair coats to other people.
+Learn more about the resistant plant oil, urushiol, found in poison ivy, oak and sumac.

-A common question on this site is if pets can get poison ivy.
-While pets do not get poison ivy in the same sense that humans do, with a intensely itchy, blister-filled rash like humans, but dogs and cats can transmit poison ivy, oak, and sumac to other pets and humans.
+A common question amongst pet owners is if pets can get poison ivy.
+While pets do not get poison ivy in the same sense that humans do, with an intensely itchy, blister-filled rash, dogs and cats can still transmit poison ivy, oak, and sumac to other pets and humans.

 Has your pet helped spread poison ivy/oak/sumac to human family members?
 Please share your poison ivy story and any poison ivy tips you may have.Continue to 5 of 5 below.

 The first line of defense when working in or exploring nature is to cover any skin that might be exposed to poisonous plants like poison ivy.
 There are specific barrier lotions available that protect against poisonous plants that you can apply to the skin as well, in case it gets uncovered while you are outside.

 Additionally, you may want to take a closer look at the type of tools you are working with or materials you brought with you outside after you are done.
 It is possible that a poisonous... plant got over your personal items.
 Make sure to wash off your skin and your items after your return, keeping in mind your clothing and shoes as well.